Welcome to PILA

 Public interest lawyers work in all sectors of the law including, but not limited to family, environmental, criminal, civil, international, human rights and administrative law.

 However, attorneys need not solely work in public interest to make a difference.
 Pro bono cases, or cases for which the lawyer is not paid, also serve the public interest.
 PILA is dedicated to expanding the definition of public interest law so all Boyd students know that whatever their future career choices, there are always ways to help the community through a variety of public interest law work.

 REASONS TO JOIN PILA

-Besides the Career Fairs, Workshops, Social Justice Reading Group, and the Summer Grant program outlined on this site, there are still more reasons to join PILA at the Boyd School of Law.
+Besides the Career Fairs, Workshops, Social Justice Retreat, and the Summer Grant program outlined on this site, there are still more reasons to join PILA at the Boyd School of Law.
 By joining and volunteering with PILA, a student can increase their chances for eligibility for other opportunities such as the Community Service scholarship, numerous fellowships and job opportunities that may require a demonstrated commitment to public service.
 Many employers, especially those in the non-profit, public and government sectors seek potential employees who have shown an interest in community service and public interest law while in law school.

 FOR MORE INFORMATION...

 PILA will be holding informational sessions regarding membership and other upcoming events in the first few weeks of law school.
 We encourage you to attend these meetings to learn more about the opportunities a PILA membership can offer to law students.